Every author needs to think about branding, whether you’re a DIY Publisher, a hybrid author or traditionally published.

 Font Awesome icons are a nice and clean way to link to social media.
 They’re simple to use and easier than hosting your own icon images.
 The only icon they don’t have that is useful for authors is goodreads.

-For goodreads I used manual code with the font-family: Arial, Sans-Serif; font-size: 26px; and the letter “g” which looks similar to the font awesome icons.
+For goodreads I used html manual code with the font-family: Arial, Sans-Serif; font-size: 26px; and the letter “g” which looks similar to the font awesome icons.

 The most important thing to keep in mind when creating your author brand is consistency.